akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Lady Margaret, from beside her, quietly: “The other one.
 The broader blade, girl.”

 Beatrice switched, face burning.
-Across the hall, Avice whispered something to Eustacia.
-Both laughed, watching the comedy.

-Then Beatrice caught Godfrey’s eye.
+Then she caught Godfrey’s eye.
 He was seated on the dais among his half‑brothers—Robert of Gloucester, broad and quiet as an idle siege tower; Richard of Lincoln, leaning in to hear some jest.
 Godfrey did not smile.
 Did not wave.
 Just… looked.
 And somehow, that was enough.

 At the high table, the King sat flanked by Queen Matilda and the young heir, William Adelin, who was trying to balance a spoon on his nose.
 Matilda gently removed it.
 Robert de Beaumont, the King’s most trusted advisor, leaned across to murmur something that made Henry’s jaw tighten.
 Roger of Salisbury, the bishop‑chancellor, watched the exchange with the stillness of a spider at the edge of its web.